How to Develop Sweepstakes Software Development

 • A clean API layer between your core sweepstakes engine and the games, so you can swap in AI‑driven offers, bonuses, or personalization later.

-Step 3: Build the core sweepstakes software stack
+Step 3: Build the core sweepstakes software tech stack

 Once you’ve decided your business model, your dev path, and your architecture, you can start building the core stack.